symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

 The goal of a ``TokenProvider`` class is to provide values for tokens in the URI schema.
-Such values can be derived from the object for which the route is being generated, or from the environment (e.g. the you could use the current locale in the route).
+Such values can be derived from the object for which the route is being generated, or from the environment (e.g. you could use the current locale in the route).

 The following token provider will simply provide the value "foobar"::